Travis King’s sister says US soldier who crossed into North Korea is ‘not the type to just disappear’ – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jennifer Hansler, Kylie Atwood, Natasha Bertrand and Brad Lendon contributed to this report.
+CNN’s Jennifer Hansler, Kylie Atwood, Natasha Bertrand, Gawon Bae and Brad Lendon contributed to this report.